Thor (film): Pre-production

 Vaughn was released when his holding deal expired in May 2008, at which point Marvel set Protosevich to work on a new draft and began searching for a new director.
+Marvel Studios also approached J. Michael Straczynski to work on an outline.
 Guillermo del Toro entered talks to direct the film.
 Del Toro was a fan of Jack Kirby's work on the comics, and said that he loved the character of Loki, but wished to incorporate more of the original Norse mythology into the film, including a "really dingy Valhalla, [with] Vikings and mud".
 However, del Toro ultimately turned down Thor to direct The Hobbit.
-By September 2008 D. J. Caruso had been discussing taking on the project, though he did not read the script.
-Later that month, Kenneth Branagh entered into negotiations to direct, and by December 2008, Branagh confirmed that he had been hired.
-He described it as "a human story right in the center of a big epic scenario."
-Branagh stated that he hoped to begin filming in January 2010, and Marvel Studios set back the release date of the film from its scheduled July 16, 2010 date to June 17, 2011, almost a full year later.
-They later moved the release date to May 20, 2011, to distance the film's release from that of Captain America: The First Avenger, another Marvel Studios film that was scheduled to be released on July 22, 2011.
-In October 2008, Daniel Craig was offered the role, but ultimately turned it down, citing his commitments to the James Bond franchise.
+By September 2008, D. J. Caruso had been discussing taking on the project, though he did not read the script.
+Later that month, Kenneth Branagh entered into negotiations to direct, while Daniel Craig was offered the leading role, but ultimately turned it down, citing his commitments to the James Bond franchise.

+By December 2008, Branagh confirmed that he had been hired.
+He described it as "a human story right in the center of a big epic scenario".
 In February 2009, Samuel L. Jackson, who had briefly portrayed Nick Fury at the end of the film Iron Man, signed on to reprise the role in Thor as part of an unprecedented nine-picture deal with Marvel Studios.
 In the same month, a casting call went out looking for actors with certain physical attributes to audition for the role of Thor.
-However, in an April 2010 interview, Jackson stated that he would not be appearing in Thor.
-When asked why not Jackson explained, "I have no idea.
-I'm not in charge of making those kinds of decisions.
-I thought I was; they said I was in the trades, and I was like, 'Ooh!
-I got a job!'
-I called my agent he said, 'Naw, you're not in it.'
-I was like, 'Well shit, they need to pay me if they're gonna put my name in it.
-Later in the month, Jackson revealed that he would be filming a scene for Thor to serve as "connective tissue" for The Avengers.
+Casting director Sarah Halley Finn said that casting Thor was "daunting" as the film demanded a lead actor could play "both an Asgardian god and a relatable Earth figure".
+Marvel Studios set back the release date of the film in March 2009 from its scheduled July 16, 2010 date to June 17, 2011.
+They later moved the release date to May 20, 2011, to distance the film's release from that of Captain America: The First Avenger, another Marvel Studios film that was scheduled to be released on July 22, 2011.
+Marvel Studios then approached television writing team Ashley Edward Miller and Zack Stentz to work on the script; they were chosen because Marvel was looking to get the script done quickly, understanding that television writers were usually able to get work done fast.